 Join our team at Peterborough Pathways as a Support Worker and find out how you can enhance the life of a young person with disabilities and prepare them for adult life.

-Peterborough Pathways, run by Peterborough City Council, is looking to recruit five part-time Support Workers.
+Peterborough Pathways, run by Peterborough City Council, is looking to recruit part-time Support Workers.
 The successful candidates will provide community-based support to children and young people with complex disabilities between the ages of five and 18 years.

 Within this role, you will provide vital day-to-day physical, emotional and social support for children and young people within the local community.